Background pattern

 glofitamab

-This medicine is subject to additional monitoring, which will expedite the detection of new information about its safety.
-You may contribute by reporting any adverse effects you may experience.
-The final part of section 4 includes information on how to report these adverse effects.
+This medicinal product is subject to additional monitoring, which will allow for quick identification of new safety information.
+You can help by reporting any side effects you may get.
+The last section of the leaflet includes information on how to report side effects.

-Read this prospectus carefully before starting to use this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this prospectus, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or nurse.
+• If you have any further questions, ask your doctor or nurse.

 What is Columvi

-What is Columvi used for
+What Columvi is used for

-• has come back (relapse), or
+• has come back (relapsed), or

-• did not respond to previous treatments.
+• has not responded to previous treatments.

 How Columvi works